Vegan Chocolate Orange Brownies

 Cut the brownies into 12 equal-sized squares then cut each square in half.
 This will give you 24 triangle brownies which I find to be the perfect amount as a little goes a long way with this decadent dessert!

 These brownies should be stored in an airtight container and are best enjoyed straight from the fridge!
-Because the butter is what makes them chewy and fudgy, it’s important that they are kept cool.
+Because the fat is what makes them chewy and fudgy, it’s important that they are kept cool.

 They will still taste delicious if stored at room temperature but won’t be quite so chewy.